awsdocs/aws-cdk-guide/v2/testing.md

 ## The example stack<a name="testing_app"></a>

-Here's the stack we'll be testing in this topic\.
+Here's the stack that will be tested in this topic\.
 As we've previously described, it contains a Lambda function and a Step Functions state machine, and accepts one or more Amazon SNS topics\.
 The Lambda function is subscribed to the Amazon SNS topics and forwards them to the state machine\.

 You don't have to do anything special to make the app testable\.
 In fact, this CDK stack is not different in any important way from the other example stacks in this Guide\.